 top of page

-It is the objective of CEASA to identify the market and revenue opportunities needed to justify commercial investment and deployments.
+It is the objective of CEASA is to research and identify the market and revenue opportunities required to justify commercial investment and deployments.

 Founded in 1988, CEASa and its volunteers are the recognized founders of cellular broadcast emergency alerting services.
-The patented gateway middleware developed by CEASa members is used by the US 'Wireless Emergency Alert' (WEA) service and serves as the operation model for 39 additional national cellular alert programs.
+The patented gateway middleware programs developed by CEASa members is used by the US 'Wireless Emergency Alert' (WEA) service and serves as the model for cellular alert programs operating in over 39 nations.

 Additionally, CEASa has provided personal telecommunications operators and public emergency management agencies guidance in establishing agreed trust protocols and best practices for the use of private mobile network assets for public benefit.

-Our Executive advisory board is comprised of internationally recognized experts in telecommunications technologies, emergency management operations, and international information institution liaisons.
+Our Executive advisory board comprised of internationally recognized experts in telecommunications technologies, emergency management operations, and international information institution liaisons stands ready to assist you.

 bottom of page